 Although you’re allowed to use a stun gun or Taser against someone defensively (if you believe it’s necessary to defend yourself or another person from immediate and unlawful force), it’s a crime to use these weapons offensively (Ga.
 Code § 16-3-21 (2019)).

-Some criminal laws in Georgia specifically apply to stun guns and Tasers.
+Some weapons charges in Georgia specifically apply to stun guns and Tasers.
 For instance, it’s a felony if you have a stun gun or Taser while you are committing or trying to commit certain crimes that are themselves felonies, including:

 Also, the penalties are steeper for hijacking a motor vehicle if you used force or intimidation while in possession of a stun gun or Taser.
 (Ga.
 Code §§ 16-5-44.1, 6-11-106 (2019).)

 Using a stun gun or Taser might also carry felony charges under other statutes that don’t specifically mention these electrical weapons.
 For instance, it’s considered aggravated assault when the crime is carried out with a deadly weapon or any device that causes or is likely to cause serious bodily injury when used offensively.
 Also, armed robbery involves using an offensive weapon to forcibly take property away from someone.
 The Georgia Supreme Court has recognized that stun guns and Tasers may be considered offensive weapons that are likely to result in serious bodily injury, depending on how they’re used (Harwell v.
 State, 512 S.E.2d 892 (Ga.
 Sup.
 Ct.
 1999)).